Zoey-JIN/DelaySSA/README.md

 Case 3: If reaction $r$ loses the reactant species and gains the product species at the initiation time $t$ and the completion time $t+t_\text{delay}$, respectively, we define the reaction $r$ with delays as ICD.

-## References
-[1]Gillespie, D. T. (1977).
-Exact stochastic simulation of coupled chemical reactions.
-The journal of physical chemistry, 81(25), 2340-2361.

-[2] Cai, X. (2007).
-Exact stochastic simulation of coupled chemical reactions with delays.
-The Journal of chemical physics, 126(12).

-[3] Barrio, M., Burrage, K., Leier, A., & Tian, T. (2006).
-Oscillatory regulation of Hes1: discrete stochastic delay modelling and simulation.
-PLoS computational biology, 2(9), e117.

-[4] Anderson, D. F. (2007).
-A modified next reaction method for simulating chemical systems with time dependent propensities and delays.
-The Journal of chemical physics, 127(21).

-[5] Van Kampen, N. G. (1992).
-Stochastic processes in physics and chemistry (Vol. 1).
-Elsevier.

 # Delay Direct Method Algorithm
 Consider that $N_d$ delay reactions are ongoing at the time $t$.
 The delay reactions will complete at $t+T_1,\ldots,t+T_{N_d}$, where $T_1 \leq T_2,\ldots,t+T_{N_d}$.
 As in the derivation of Gillespie’s exact Stochastic Simulation Algorithm (SSA), $p(\tau, \nu) d\tau $ can be found from the fundamental assumption as $p(\tau, \nu) d\tau = p_0(\tau) f_\mu(t + \tau) d\tau$, where $p_0(\tau)$ is the probability that no reaction will happen in the time interval $[t,t+\tau)$.
 The delay effects the propensity function.
 So $p_0(\tau)$ comes to $ \exp(-\sum_{j=0}^{i-1}\lambda(t+T_j)(T_{j+1}-T_j)-\lambda(t+T_i)(\tau-T_{i})),~~\tau \in [T_i, T_{i+1}), ~~i=0,\ldots,N_d$, where the exponent assume equal to zero when $i=0$.
 $$
 p(\tau|\bm{n},t)=\lambda(t + T_i) \exp ( - \sum_{j=0}^{i-1} \lambda(t + T_j)(T_{j+1} - T_j) - \lambda(t + T_i)(\tau - T_i) ),~~\lambda(t + T_i)=\sum_{r=1}^{R} f_r(t + T_i),